MarynaShavlak/dev-interview-hub/src/entities/Article/ui/ArticleDetails/README.md

 2. **Dynamic Reducer Management**: Incorporates `DynamicModuleLoader` to manage the `articleDetailsReducer`.
 This approach dynamically loads the reducer only when needed, which helps in optimizing application performance by reducing the initial bundle size and efficiently handling state.

-3. **Initial Data Fetching**: Utilizes the `useInitialEffect` hook to dispatch `fetchArticleById` on component mount.
+3. **Initial Data Fetching**: Utilizes the `useInitialEffect` hook to dispatch `fetchArticleByIdThunk` on component mount.
 This ensures that article data is fetched and available for rendering as soon as the component is initialized.

 ## Usage Example
 ```typescript jsx